-Ukraine Downs Russian Hypersonic Missile with US Patriot
+Ukraine Downs Russian Hypersonic Missile With US Patriot

 The Ukrainian military has previously admitted lacking assets to intercept the Kinzhals.

+"They were saying that the Patriot is an outdated American weapon, and Russian weapons are the best in the world," Air Force spokesman Yurii Ihnat said on Ukraine's Channel 24 television.
+"Well, there is confirmation that it effectively works against even a super hypersonic missile."
+Ihnat said.

+He said successfully intercepting the Kinzhal is "a slap in the face for Russia."

 Ukraine took its first delivery of the Patriot missiles in late April.
-It has not specified how many of the systems it has, but they have been provided by the United States, Germany and the Netherlands.
+It has not specified how many of the systems it has or where they have been deployed, but they are known to have been provided by the United States, Germany and the Netherlands.

-Germany has acknowledged sending at least one system and the Netherlands has said it has provided two.
+Germany and the U.S. have acknowledged each sending at least one system and the Netherlands has said it has provided two though it is not clear how many are currently in operation.

+Ukrainian troops have received the extensive training needed to be able to effectively locate a target with the systems, lock on with radar and fire.
+Each battery requires up to 90 personnel to operate and maintain.

 Defense Minister Oleksii Reznikov said he first asked for Patriot systems when visiting the U.S. in August 2021, months before Russia's full-scale invasion but seven years after Russia illegally annexed Ukraine's Crimea peninsula.